jdmonin/JSettlers2/doc/Database.md

 into the chat window of any game while connected as an admin user.

-Note:
-The server doesn't require or check at startup that the named accounts all already exist; the User Account Admins list is only a comma-separated list of names, to simplify initial setup.
+### Password Reset

-In case an admin account password is lost, there's a rudimentary **password-reset** feature:
+In case any account's password is lost, there's a rudimentary **password-reset** feature:
 Run JSettlersServer with the usual DB parameters and add: `--pw-reset username`
-You will be prompted for username's new password.
+You will be prompted for `username`'s new password.
 This command can be run while the server is up.
 It will reset the password and exit, and won't start a second JSettlersServer.